apankrat/notes/fast-case-conversion/README.md

 case, 256KB in total.

 Both tables will also be *very* sparse with just 2% of a non-trivial fill.
+Put differently, the tables will have a very high level of *redundancy*.

 Which brings us to the **interesting part** - how can we compress these tables without sacrificing the speed of lookups?